mauromandil/Music-MIdi-Projects/README.md

 This project allows you to play perfect 1-4-5 major chords, starting on every note.
 You can control the 1 note by using the potenciometer.

+Working with Arduino UNO and MIDI.h library by François Best

 BUGS: use the pot before starting play.
 It works better if you dont touch it while playing.